Donna Schmidt Anderson

 Donna Schmidt Anderson is an American geologist who has been involved in academics at the Colorado School of Mines, geotechnical engineering in California, and in the oil and gas industry as an advisor and consultant.

 Early life

-Donna grew up with father Bernard Anderson, and mother Beverly Anderson.
-Anderson’s mother was a housewife who received three degrees while Donna was growing up.
-Donna’s father Bernard was an engineer.
-Anderson’s mother Beverly inspired Donna to receive a high-quality education and even taught Donna how to read.
-She was Donna’s main motivator to pursue her studies.
+Donna grew up with father Bernard Schmidt, and mother Beverly Schmidt.
+Anderson's mother was a housewife who received three degrees while Donna was growing up.
+Donna's father Bernard was an engineer.
+Anderson's mother Beverly inspired Donna to receive a high-quality education and even taught Donna how to read.
+She was Donna's main motivator to pursue her studies.

 Education

 Anderson received a Bachelor of Arts in Earth Science and Geography from California State University, Fullerton (1974), Masters in geology from UCLA (1980), and a PHD from Colorado School of Mines in Geology specializing in sedimentology/stratigraphy (1997).

 Career

 Throughout her career, Anderson has worked in geotechnical engineering in California and served as an advisor and consultant in the oil and gas industry before retiring in 2015.
 Since 2000, she has also been a research professor in the Department of Geology and Geological Engineering at the Colorado School of Mines.
 Donna has taught undergraduate and graduate students at Mines in the field, core lab, and classroom, as well as participated in dozens of Mines thesis committees across multiple departments.
 Throughout her career, she has been involved in geologic societies, foundations, and local community groups.